Asymptotics of symmetric polynomials with applications to statistical mechanics and representation theory: General asymptotic analysis

-It turns out that in the context of Proposition \ref{Prop_convergence_GUE_case} the required contour always exists. \begin{proposition} Proposition \ref{Prop_convergence_GUE_case} is valid for any $h\in\mathbb C$. \end{proposition} \begin{proof} Recall that in the context of Proposition \ref{Prop_convergence_GUE_case} $y=h/\sqrt{N}$ and goes to $0$ as $N\to\infty$, while $w_0\approx 1/y$ goes to infinity.
-In what follows without loss of generality we assume that $h$ is not an element of $\mathbb R_{\le 0}$.
-(In order to work with $h\in\mathbb R_{<0}$ we should choose other branches of logarithms in all arguments.)
+It turns out that in the context of Proposition~\ref {Prop_convergence_GUE_case} the required contour always exists. \begin{proposition} Proposition~\ref{Prop_convergence_GUE_case} is valid for any $h\in \mathbb C$. \end{proposition} \begin{pf} Recall that in the context of Proposition~\ref {Prop_convergence_GUE_case} $y=h/\sqrt{N}$ and goes to~$0$ as $N\to\infty$, while $w_0\approx1/y$ goes to infinity.
+In what follows without loss of generality we assume that $h$ is not an element of $\mathbb R_{\le0}$ and choose in all arguments the principal branch of logarithms with cut along negative real axis.
+(In order to work with $h\in\mathbb R_{<0}$, we should choose other branches.)

-Let us construct the right contour passing through the point $w_0$.
-Choose positive number $r$ such that $r>|f(t)+1-t|$ for all $0\le t\le 1$.
-Set $\Psi$ to be the minimal strip (which is a region between two parallel lines) in complex plane parallel to the vector $\ii/h$ and containing the disk of radius $r$ around the origin .
+Let us construct the right steepest descent contour passing through the point $w_0$.
+Choose positive number $r$ such that $r>|\widehat f(t)|$ for all $0\le t\le1$.
+Set $\Psi$ to be the minimal strip (which is a region between two parallel lines) in complex plane parallel to the vector $\ii/h$ and containing the disk of radius $r$ around the origin.